 - directional Horizontal-to-Vertical Spectral Ratio (HVSR) calculated at each station considering 10s of strong-motion phase and coda;

-- comparison (in terms of PGA, PGV and acceleration response spectra) between the recorded data and the predicted ones by the Italian GMPEs calibrated by Bindi et al. (2011);
+- comparison (in terms of PGA, PGV and acceleration response spectra) between the recorded data and the predicted ones by the Italian or PanEuropean GMPEs calibrated by Bindi et al. (2011; 2014);

-warning for possible biases: Italian GMPEs considers earthquakes with 4.0 ≤ Mw ≤ 6.9 and a maximum (Joyner-Boore or epicentral) distance of 200 km;
+(warning for possible bias: Italian GMPEs considers earthquakes with 4.0 ≤ Mw ≤ 6.9 and maximum Joyner-Boore (or epicentral) distance of 200 km;

 - plots of the recorded waveforms (acceleration, velocity, displacement);